Trump administration plans to pressure the IOC to come up with a uniform transgender athlete ban

 The order empowers the Secretary of State's office to pressure the IOC to amend standards governing Olympic sporting events "to promote fairness, safety and the best interests of female athletes by ensuring that eligibility for participation in women's sporting events is determined according to sex and not gender identity or testosterone reduction."

-The order also calls for the secretary of state and the Department of Homeland Security to “review and adjust, as needed, policies permitting admission to the United States of males seeking to participate in women’s sports.”
-There is no evidence that male athletes have competed in women's Olympics events.
+The order also calls for the Secretary of State and the Department of Homeland Security to “review and adjust, as needed, policies permitting admission to the United States of males seeking to participate in women’s sports.”

+The IOC has allowed transgender athletes to participate at the Olympics since 2004.
+However, it wasn't until 2021 that the first openly transgender athletes competed under the rings.

 Outgoing IOC President Thomas Bach said in December that Olympic organizers were "very confident" they could work with the Trump administration.
-The president initially backed Los Angeles during his first administration when the city bid for the 2024 Games that were awarded to Paris.
+The president initially backed Los Angeles during his first administration when the city bid for the 2024 Games ultimately awarded to Paris.

 Officials with the LA28 organizing committee did not immediately respond to a request for comment.